 A system of channels will drain them out of the central nervous system, but this process is very slow.
 In 2013, an American research team showed that this cleansing process accelerated during sleep due to a 60% increase in spaces between neurons.
 The restorative aspect of sleep could, therefore, be the consequence of this greater elimination of the neurotoxic products, ensuring the preservation of the integrity and the good functioning of the brain cells.

 Knowledge of the health benefits of sleep can also be drawn from observing the consequences of sleep deprivation.
 One of the earliest discoveries and one of the most widely accepted by specialists is the crucial role of sleep in immunity.
 In fact, you may have already experienced this- when you sleep too little, you are more likely to get sick.

 A scientific study has proved it by exposing healthy humans to a rhinovirus, responsible for rhinopharyngitis, the common cold.
 The volunteers who slept less than 5–6 hours the following night were more likely to “catch a cold” than those who had a good night’s sleep.
 What’s more in the hepatitis B vaccination test, subjects who had not slept sufficiently produced lower amounts of antibody.

 Health benefits of sleep #4: Recovery

-Cytokines cause an increase and an intensification of your slow, non-REM sleep.
-This in turn decreases the amount of energy necessary for your body and especially your brain.
+Cytokines cause an increase and an intensification of your slow, non-REM sleep or deep sleep.
+This, in turn, decreases the amount of energy necessary for your body and especially your brain.
 This energy can be preserved to help the body recover, or spent to cause a fever that will help fight the infection.
 But nothing in this function justifies the need for loss of consciousness related to sleep.
 So it’s probably an opportunistic function.